 5. Team rooms

 For Broad Spartans to make business happen, they need space in which to work together.
 Much of the new Pavilion is devoted to offering students adequate team workspace.
 Between the ground level and second floor, there are more than 20 team rooms of various sizes.
 Each of these rooms comes equipped with a Cisco Webex Room Kit, which allows for high-resolution videoconferencing, wireless device connectivity and easy-to-use multimedia connections.

 6. Nooks, alcoves and lounges

 An especially nice feature of the Pavilion is the more secluded sitting areas that can be found on each level.
 These nooks, alcoves and lounges offer a more relaxed environment for students to work on a project, cram for exams or unwind between classes in tucked-away spaces.

-7. Larry and Teresa Gaynor Entrepreneurship Lab
+7. Entrepreneurship Lab

 8. State-of-the-art classrooms

 On each level of the Pavilion are state-of-the-art flexible classrooms that were built with optional partitions to adapt to any class size.
 The rooms also come equipped with projectors that, unlike most projectors in university classrooms, take only seconds to get started.